ds-horizon/delivr-sdk-ota/docs/setup-ios.md

 ## iOS Setup

 Once you've acquired the CodePush plugin, you need to integrate it into the Xcode project of your React Native app and configure it correctly.
 To do this, take the following steps:
-​
-### Plugin Installation and Configuration for React Native 0.60 version and above (iOS)

 <details>
 <summary>Objective-C</summary>